Skip to content

 When the questioned signature falls outside the natural variation envelope on multiple independently assessed parameters (pen pressure, slant, proportions, pen-lift pattern, loop openings), the examiner has grounds for an opinion of non-genuineness.
 When it falls consistently within the envelope, an opinion of probable genuineness is supported, though no forensic document examiner assigns absolute certainty because exemplar sets are finite and conditions vary.

 Freehand simulation is the most cognitively demanding forgery method.
-The forger studies the target signature, then reproduces it from memory or from a reference copy without tracing.
-The result is a drawing exercise rather than a signing exercise: the forger moves the pen slowly, guided by visual feedback rather than by a practised motor programme.
-The diagnostic consequences of this shift from motor-programme execution to visually-guided drawing are predictable and well-documented.
+The forger studies the target signature and reproduces it from memory or a reference copy without tracing, turning the signing act into a drawing exercise: the pen moves slowly, guided by visual feedback rather than a practised motor programme.
+The diagnostic consequences of this shift are predictable and well-documented.

 Pen speed is reduced.
 Because the forger is monitoring the pen path consciously, the fluent, high-velocity arcs that characterise a genuine rapid signature are replaced by slower, more hesitant strokes.
 On ink trace, reduced speed produces heavier ink deposition (more time for ink to flow from the pen nib), wider stroke width, and loss of the thin, pointed stroke endings that mark rapid deceleration in a genuine signature.
 On ESDA (electrostatic detection apparatus) or pressure-sensitive paper, reduced speed produces heavier and more uniform groove marks than genuine signatures.